j450h1/gettingcleaningdataproject/README.md

 ==========================

 Getting and Cleaning Data Project
-*This repo explains how all of the scripts work and how they are connected.*
+*This file explains how all of the scripts work and how they are connected.*

 1. First I downloaded and unzipped files to the current working directory without using R.